rustyeddy/rustyeddy.com/content/projects/spaclock.md

 To provide perspective clients with an unencumbered portfolio example.

-In otherwords: my most complete and relevant work has been for hire and hence, I can't provide more than a simple description of the work.
+In otherwords: most of my work has been paid for by an employer or client, for which I lack the permission to show.
+In most cases I do not even have access to my past work.
+(Makes me very sad).

+This project is something I have been doing on my spare time to _show_ rather than _tell_ you about my code slingin skills.

 #### 2. Learn Vue and Improve Frontend Skills